Loading...

 Objectivity cannot be equated with mental blankness; rather, objectivity resides in recognizing your preferences and then subjecting them to especially harsh scrutiny — and also in a willingness to revise or abandon your theories when the tests fail (as they usually do).

-Stephen Jay Gould , em The Lying Stones of Marrakech: Penultimate Reflections in Natural History
+Stephen Jay Gould , in The Lying Stones of Marrakech: Penultimate Reflections in Natural History

 rationality evolution science evidence biology objectivity rigor scrutiny